Benjamin Bellot

-Benjamin Bellot (born 30 July 1990) is a German footballer who plays as a goalkeeper for Regionalliga Nordost club BSG Chemie Leipzig.
+Benjamin Bellot (born 30 July 1990) is a German former professional footballer who played as a goalkeeper.

 Career

 Early years

-Bellot began playing football at the age of five at SV Blau-Weiß Günthersdorf, before later playing in the youth ranks of VfB Leipzig until 2004.
-Afterward, he progressed through the youth teams of FC Sachsen Leipzig.
+Bellot began playing football at the age of five at SV Blau-Weiß Günthersdorf, before joining the youth ranks of VfB Leipzig until 2004 and then progressing through the youth and senior setup of Sachsen Leipzig.
+He later said that the move to Sachsen Leipzig had been driven by an ambition to reach professional football with a club from his home city.